"Ceros"

 THE PROCESS

-For this particular project for RingCentral, I began with the Stylescape, established a wireframe, and then I iterated from concept to build and worked alongside their internal designer to showcase Ceros’ capabilities for their future use.
+For this project with RingCentral, I led with a stylescape, established a wireframe, and iterated from concept through to final build in close partnership with their internal designer.

 RINGCENTRAL